skgithub14/sdtmdates/README.md

 The goal of {sdtmdates} is to provide a set of tools for statistical programmers to transform raw electronic data cut (EDC) dates into ISO 8601 formatted dates for Study Data Tabulation Model (SDTM) data sets.
-The tools include utility functions to reshaping, trimming, and imputing date values.
+The tools include utility functions for reshaping, trimming, and imputing date values.

 ## Installation